-We are less than a week away from the 2017 Preakness Stakes.
+We are just a few days away from the 2019 Preakness Stakes.
 For those of you who don’t know, it’s held at Pimlico Race Course in Baltimore, Maryland.
-The actual race itself is schedule for 6:18 EST on Saturday, May 20.
+The actual race itself is schedule for 6:18 EST on Saturday, May 18.

 While the Kentucky Derby is capped at 20 horses, only 14 spots are made available for the Preakness.
-Were not going to reach the limit this year.
-As of today there are only 10 horses that currently have betting lines to win the race.
+We’re not going to reach the limit this year.
+As of today there are only 12 horses that currently have betting lines to win the race.

 If you are looking for some expert advice, be sure to check out my Preakness Stakes predictions.
 I’ll be releasing my win/place/show picks soon.